iam-manzoor/Linux-Zero-to-Hero/Day_01/README.md

   - **Network Management:** Manages network interface and protocols, allowing communication between networks.
   - **System Calls and Security:** Application requests kernel service via system calls, and the kernel enforces permissions and security policies.
 - **Kernel Space VS User Space:**
-  - **Kernel Space:** Protected memory area where the core part of the kernel, device drivers and related extensions run.
+  - **Kernel Space:** Protected memory area where the core part of the kernel, device drivers, and related extensions run.
+It has full unrestricted access to all hardware and system resources.
+A isolated space to keep the system safe and stable.
+  - **User Space:** Memory area where the user application runs.
+It has limited access to the memory and can not directly interact with the Hardware.
+Its the restricted environment to prevent them from harming the system.
+  - **Why this separation:** The main reason is security and stability.
+  - **System Calls:** user-space programs cannot directly access the hardware or kernel memory.
+System call is a safe way to ask the kernel to perform a privileged operation on their behalf.
 - **Kernel Version:**
 - **Monolithic Kernel:**